electric-sql/electric/docs/usage/data-modelling/types.md

 sidebar_position: 40
 ---

-ElectricSQL syncs data between Postgres on the server and either a SQLite or Postgres on the client.
+ElectricSQL syncs data between Postgres on the server and either SQLite or Postgres on the client.

 In order to support SQLite on the client, we map between [Postgres data types](https://www.postgresql.org/docs/current/datatype.html) and [SQLite data types](https://www.sqlite.org/datatype3.html).
 In addition, we validate [local writes](../../reference/architecture.md#local-writes) to ensure that the values written into the local database will successfully replicate into Postgres.